 That’s because the Cogsy platform stores all your real-time and historical data in one place.
 So, you get the clarity needed to improve your own operational plans.
 And with better plans, the shorter (and more reliable) your lead times will be.

 Another one of Cogsy’s signature features is its simplified purchase order process.
-With a single click, Cogsy creates a unique PO to meet your specific inventory needs.
+With a single click, Cogsy drafts a digital purchase order to meet your specific inventory needs.
 In other words, Cogsy does all the heavy lifting for you.

 If you’re ready to automate your purchase orders and streamline your inventory workflows, Cogsy has you covered.
-Give it a try by requesting a free demo from the Cogsy team today.
+But don’t just take our word for it – try it free for 14 days.

 Order lead time is the amount of time it takes to fulfill orders.
 More specifically, it’s the time (in days) from when an order is placed until it’s ready for delivery.
 Order cycle time is housed within lead time and describes the time it takes to process and ship out an order, excluding shipping time.